Kamal-Sh1432/medicore-health-analytics/README.md

 Enabled leadership to take proactive, data-driven decisions

-##Data Confidentiality & NDA Compliance
+🔒 Data Confidentiality & NDA Compliance

 This project is based on real-world healthcare analytics work from an enterprise engagement.